Sultana Siddiqui: Awards and recognition

+Other work

+Public speaking

 As a public speaker, Sultana has spoken on many local and international platforms, including the 2013 US Islamic World Forum held in Doha, Qatar and the 2014 Women Leadership Forum held in Silicon Valley, California.

-Sultana has won numerous awards, including the Best Producer of a Drama Serial, Best Producer of a Music Production, the Hazrat Khadijat ul Kubra Award, Women of Vision Award, Nigar Award, the Gold Medal Award, Sindh Graduates Association Award, and the Pride of Performance Award from the Government of Pakistan.
-Her work is well known for its attention to social issues and its focus on female empowerment.
-Siddiqui has represented Pakistan in numerous international workshops and seminars.

-In 2014, Sultana Siddiqui was awarded the "Leadership Award 2014" by CEO Club & Manager Today Magazine, recognising her work as a "true entrepreneur and leader of Pakistan who is steering the nation and nurturing the upcoming generation with hope and professionalism".
-During this year Sultana Siddiqui was also featured in the best-selling book, "100 Performing CEOs & Leaders of Pakistan".

-In January 2015, Sultana Siddiqui was recognised for the contribution to the entertainment industry with the Scroll of Honour award at the 5th GR8!
-Women Awards held in Dubai.
-The awards ceremony is held every year by the Indian Television Academy to celebrate the contributions made by women in various fields, including art, cinema, environment, entrepreneurship and education.
+Karachi Film Society

 Siddiqui founded the Karachi Film Society (KFS) in 2017.
 The nonprofit society hosts seminars, workshops, and festivals to promote film and drive the Pakistani film industry in new and creative ways.
 KFS is also the parent body of the Pakistan International Film Festival (PIFF).

+Fashion

-In 2018 Sultana Siddiqui collaborated with Zac Ch. from the University of The Arts London to produce the first set of books on Pakistani Fashion to be held in a major western Arts university library.
+In 2018, Sultana Siddiqui collaborated with Zac Chaudhri from the University of The Arts London to produce the first set of books on Pakistani Fashion to be held in a major western Arts university library.
 The books are titled Fashion Uncovered and are an introduction to Pakistani Fashion.